nhsconnect/ITK-FHIR-Digital-Medicines/pages/overview/overview_release_notes.md

 {% include warning.html content="This **temporary** site is provided to assist with the development of the Digital Medicines Specification and is being updated regularly.
 It is advised not to develop against these specifications until a formal announcement has been made." %}

+## Alpha 2.0.0 ##

+- All repeating sections moved to a "Common" section under Message Headings

 ## Alpha 1.1.1 ##
 - All gist linked examples have now been embedded into the spec as inline coding
 - All gist linked Message Definition examples embedded into the spec as inline coding